medinu/PLC03_simpleParser/README.md

 * Note: This could probably be done in a more effective manner because checking if character is special is too time consuming
     * a remedy for this would be to to check for the chars ascii code value

+### 3/25/2020
+* added check for ascii values rather than scan through the array of special char array
+* optimized the code by removing most if not all variable assignment
+* made changes to the addToList function.

 ___

 # **Sample output**